han-yaeger/yaeger-tutorial/README.md

 :arrow_forward: Run the game again.
 The TitleScene should now contain the title.

 ## Add the Game Scene
-Now that we have a TitleScene, lets add a level.
+Now that we have a TitleScene, lets add a Game Level.
 Since a level is typically a Scene that contains animated Entities, we are going to extend a `DynamicScene`.

-:computer: Add a scene called `LevelOne`, which extends a `DynamicScene`, to the `com.github.hanyaeger.tutorial.scenes` package.
+:computer: Add a scene called `GameLevel`, which extends a `DynamicScene`, to the `com.github.hanyaeger.tutorial.scenes` package.
 Use the method `setupScene()` to set the background to the asset `background2.jpg` and the audio to `waterworld.mp3`.

 At this moment the level has not yet been added to the game.
 You have only created a new class, that needs to be instantiated and added to the `YaegerApplication`.

-:computer: Use the `setupScenes()` from the `Waterworld`-class to add `LevelOne` to the game.
+:computer: Use the `setupScenes()` from the `Waterworld`-class to add `GameLevel` to the game.
 Choose a wise `id`.

 ### Add a button to switch to the Game Scene
-Although `LevelOne` has now been added to the Yaeger Game, there is no way to reach it yet.
+Although `GameLevel` has now been added to the Yaeger Game, there is no way to reach it yet.
 As said before, the first added Scene is set as the active scene and that should be the `TitleScene`.
-To switch to `LevelOne` you will need to call the method `setActiveScene(id)` on the `Waterworld` class.
+To switch to `GameLevel` you will need to call the method `setActiveScene(id)` on the `Waterworld` class.

 To enable this, we are going to add a button to the `TitleScene`.
-Clicking the button will result in switching to `LevelOne`.
+Clicking the button will result in switching to `GameLevel`.
 As said before, everything that should appear on a Scene is an Entity.
 For the button we are going to use a `TextEntity` that will need to listen to mouse-clicks.
 Because of the latter, we can no longer use an inline `TextEntity` as we did for the title.
 We are going to create a new Class, called `StartButton` that extends `TextEntity`, and add all the required behaviour to this Class.